shobrook/saplings/README.md

 messages, _, _ = agent.run("Let x = 9418.343 * 8.11 and y = 2x.
 Calculate (xy)(x^2).")
 ```

-Let's walk through how to create your own tools and customize an agent.
+Let's break this down and walk through how to create your own tools and customize an agent.

 ### Creating a tool